-Digital diagnostic and imaging systems including PACS

-Our college provides patient medication counselling at MVJ medical College and Research Center; our tie-up hospital.
-All counselling resources and Patient information software like Micromedex® are subscribed to and are available for students and faculty to effectively carry out the counselling activities.
+- Hospital Management Information System (HMIS) - Electronic Medical Records System (EMR) - Digital diagnostic and imaging systems including PACS - Our colege provides patient medication counseling in MVJ medical College and Research Center; its tie-up hospital.
+All counseling resources and Patient information software like Micromedex® are subscribed to and are available for students and faculty to effectively carry out the counseling activities.